KKbeckang/csv2xml/README.md

-# Data Grid Component with Material-UI
+# Data Grid Component with Material-UI For Factorial Inc

+**Author : Rongda Kang by 5/11/2023**

 This React component uses the Material-UI Data Grid library to display and manipulate tabular data.
 It allows users to upload a CSV file, parse it, and display it in a customizable grid with features such as filtering, sorting, and editing.
 The data can be exported in CSV, XML, and print formats.